anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	Sizing rules
     -	It is easy to horizontally scale the number of control nodes
     -	The number of control nodes is determined by a minimum number needed for high availability (viz., 3 nodes) and the extra nodes needed to handle the transaction volumes, in particular, for Messaging service (e.g., RabbitMQ) and Database (e.g., MySQL) to track state.
-    -	The number of control nodes only needs to be increased in environments with a lot of changes, such as a testing lab, or a very large cloud footprint (rule of thumb: >1000 nodes).
+    -	The number of control nodes only needs to be increased in environments with a lot of changes, such as a testing lab, or a very large cloud footprint (rule of thumb: number of control nodes = 3 + quotient(number of compute nodes/1000)).
       -	The [Services Placement Summary table](https://fuel-ccp.readthedocs.io/en/latest/design/ref_arch_100_nodes.html) specifies the number of instances that are required based upon the cloud size (number of nodes).